-Attach a DO NOT OPERATE warning tag to start switch or controls before servicining or repeairing the machine.
+Attach a DO NOT OPERATE warning tag to start switch or controls before servicing or repairing the machine.

-Do not start the engine or move any of the controls if their is DO NOT OPERATE or similar warning tag attached to the start switch or controls.
+Do not start the engine or move any of the controls if there is DO NOT OPERATE or similar warning tag attached to the start switch or controls.